 What should I look for in my credit report?
 What are a few of the common credit report errors?

-If you find errors, you should contact the credit reporting agency from whom you obtained the report, and the creditor or whomever provided the information (called the “furnisher” of the information).
+If you find errors, you should contact the credit reporting agency from whom you obtained the report, and the creditor or whoever provided the information (called the “furnisher” of the information).
 The copy of your credit report will include information about how to dispute inaccurate or incomplete information.
-For more information, please visit the Federal Trade Commission’s website or call 1-877-FTC-HELP (1-877-382-4357); TTY: 1-866-653-4261.